Northwestern High School (Hyattsville, Maryland): Academy of Finance

-The National Academy of Finance connects high school students with the world of financial services, offering a curriculum that covers banking and credit, financial planning, international finance, securities, insurance, accounting, and economics.
-The AOF is a national program that was established to develop students with the skills and knowledge to succeed in this fast-paced growth area of business.
+The National Academy of Finance is a national program that connects high school students with the world of financial services, offering a curriculum that covers banking and credit, financial planning, international finance, securities, insurance, accounting, and economics.

 The NJROTC Academy of Military Science

-The Naval Junior Reserve Officers' Training Corps (NJROTC) Academy of Military Science, provides secondary school students the opportunity to become informed, responsible citizens prepared for high school graduation.
+Northwestern also houses the Naval Junior Reserve Officers' Training Corps (NJROTC) Academy of Military Science.
 Program highlights include a focus on academics, including United States military history; exploration of national security issues; the study of meteorology and astronomy; communications and advanced technologies employed by the armed services; navigation and survival skills; healthy lifestyles and physical fitness; organizational skills and financial management; career exploration in a wide variety of fields (both military and nonmilitary); and the foundations of responsible leadership.
 Cadets learn and develop leadership skills and application of military courtesies and customs as they complete each year of their NJROTC programs.
-The curriculum is structured for success in high school and beyond.
-Through the demonstration of discipline, honor, self-respect, and commitment, cadets gain increasing responsibilities within their programs.

 NJROTC cadets and units must complete civic action projects and community service.
 The program also provides field trips to historical military sites and institutions, and visits to colleges, universities and military academies to increase awareness and opportunities.
 Participation on one of the various drill teams could include travels to neighboring counties, states, and possibly competitions held nationwide.
 The programs provide college scholarships and military academy appointment opportunities for qualified cadets.
 With the completion of specific requirements, several courses within the NJROTC curriculum can earn cadets college credits through the University of Colorado at Colorado Springs.
 Students who successfully complete a minimum of three years of the NJROTC program and qualify to enter active-duty military service, receive pay/rank increases of two grades above non-NJROTC recruits.

 International Studies Academy

 The International Studies Academy (also known as the International Studies Program) is an interdisciplinary honors program which affords students the opportunity to choose a curriculum offering a focus in global education and technology.
 ISP students are encouraged to participate in international travel.
-This component of the ISP greatly enhances participating students’ understanding of their world and enriches their ability to interact successfully with a broad range of peoples and regions.
-Similarly, the experiences offered within ISP reinforce students’ capacity for viewing career paths in technology-related professions, as well as in foreign policy, international affairs, and foreign exchange.